nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 ### 2.3 Spelling

 Use American spelling.

-When in doubt, check the [Merriam-Webster dictionary](https://www.merriam-webster.com/) for the preferred spelling of specific terms.
+When in doubt, check the [Merriam-Webster dictionary](https://www.merriam-webster.com/).

 ### 2.3 Tone & Voice